makeevolution/notes/security/authentication-authorization.md

 ### JWT:
     - After login, user gets an access and refresh token in the response body
     - Users then need to embed this token as header with value Authorization: Bearer
-    - When server gets this, they will use some algorithm to decode the token and authenticates user if token is valid and not yet expired expired
+    - When server gets this, they will use some algorithm to decode the token and authenticates user if token is valid and not yet expired
     - Since an algorithm is used to check the token, the approach is serverless (no db reads) and thus scales well
     - if token expires, client can create a middleware to catch 401, send refresh token, get a new access token, and retry the request
     - JWT is a way of encoding a token.
 Other alternatives include having opaque tokens, CWT (cbor web tokens, RFC-8392), etc

-- OAuth:
+### OAuth:
     - OAuth is a specification for an authorization protocol/flow (i.e. specifying what a principal, that is, a user or service, can do to a resource in a particular server)
     - Thus comparing it with JWT is like comparing apples and oranges; they are different things
     - There are 3 key players: